 Several priestesses are killed, including Viviane’s mentor Igraine.
 She is now alone in her belief the grail will be safest in a self-sovereign culture and to achieve this she secedes Avalon and leads her people in their hearts and minds to a new life.
 This involves the priestesses accepting the higher purpose of their diaspora – to unify their bloodline through raising families and taking a normal life.

 On hearing of Igraine’s death, Bellingen realises Aldhelm’s true motives and leaves the church to protect Viviane.
 They overcome their personal inner demons and reignite their great love.
 As a unified force of masculine and feminine, they find the courage to go into battle against their enemies to protect the Grail.
 Viviane uses herself as a human decoy, taking a fake grail into the lake and allowing her enemies to converge on her.
 In this way, her family can escape.
-Together, Viviane and Bellingen go on to save the grail and safely take their family back to the Brotherhood of the Light in Egypt.
+Together, Sarah and Bellingen go on to save the grail and safely take sacred bloodline contained within Sarah, back to the Brotherhood of the Light in Egypt.

 During the final battle, Viviane kills her main adversary and surrenders a fake grail.
-In doing so, she learns she can keep herself safe off Avalon and fulfill her purpose to save the ancient bloodline and the Grail for all of humanity.
+In turn, she dies and thereby fulfills her purpose to save the ancient bloodline and the Grail for all of humanity.

-Over time, Viviane and Bellingen achieve the protection of the priestesses, their daughter and the grail by maintaining their self-sovereignty, but relinquishing their public titles and identity, as secret members of the Brotherhood of the Light.
+Over time, Sarah and Bellingen achieve the protection of the priestesses and the grail by maintaining their self-sovereignty, but relinquishing their public titles and identity, as secret members of the Brotherhood of the Light.
 Dissimilarly, the knights go on to align with king and church and maintain their identity in name only.
 The audience is left to speculate which strategy has succeeded.